aliciusschroeder/LeagueOfPredictions/README.md

 - If such predictive models become mainstream in the gaming world, what implications would it have on the landscape of e-sports?
 - Would it lead to more strategic gameplay, or would it distort the spirit of competition?

-## Your turn!
+## Contributions / Your turn!

-I welcome any suggestions for improvement, new ideas, challenges to my assumptions, additional data points, or analyses of the importance of various factors.
+Contributions to LeagueOfPredictions are greatly appreciated!
+A lot of things are still on my ToDo-List and I welcome any suggestions for improvement, new ideas, challenges to my assumptions, additional data points, or analyses of the importance of various factors.
 I encourage you to participate and share your insights.
 If you find this repository interesting or inspiring, please let me know!
 Together we can deepen our understanding of predictive analytics in gaming!